Watchdog caught in political crossfire on his Russia report

 In a blistering opening statement, the committee chairman, GOP Sen. Lindsey Graham of South Carolina, said the code name for the FBI investigation, “Crossfire Hurricane,” was an apt title “because that’s what we ended up with — a ‘Crossfire Hurricane.'”

 “What happened here is the system failed.
-People in the highest levels of government took the law into their own hands,” said Graham, a close Trump ally.
+People at the highest levels of government took the law into their own hands,” said Graham, a Trump ally.

 Sen. Dianne Feinstein of California, the committee’s top Democrat, said, “I believe strongly that it’s time to move on from the false claims of political bias.”